michaelgranado/hpl-rpi/README.md

     ```tar xvf fortran_mpi.tar.gz```

-    - if you are curious on how to compile openmpi with fortran, the key is to just make sure you have gfortran:
+    - **This is not needed, you can move to Step 2** but if you are curious on how to compile openmpi with fortran, the key is to just make sure you have gfortran:

       ```sudo apt-get install gfortran```